 Don't panic, the staff of the Financial Aid Office at Slippery Rock University is available to help.
 We have compiled some of the most commonly asked questions and answers about financial aid for your use.
 See below for answers to the following questions:

-FAQ: What Must I Do to Accept, Reduce or Decline My Federal Student Loans
+FAQ: What Must I Do to Accept, Reduce or Decline My Federal Direct Student Loans

 FAQ: Do I Have to Complete Entrance Loan Counseling and a Master Promissory Notes (MPN)